kstenerud/streamux/streamux-specification.md

 #### Variable Data

 This is the envelope's main payload.
-Most commonly, it will contain a [message chunk](#message-chunk) and possibly padding.
+Most commonly, it will contain a [message chunk](#message-chunk).

 #### Padding

-Padding is always applied to the `variable data` field of a message envelope to bring its length to a multiple of the padding amount.
-Where the padding is placed, and what type of padding is used, is specific to the message type contained in the envelope.
+The padding field is of type [varpad](https://github.com/kstenerud/varpad), and pads the `variable data` field to bring its length to a multiple of the padding amount.

 Padding is negotiated via the [`_padding` field](#_padding-field).